 Here’s Why You Should Update to macOS Sierra:

-- Install if you have the new MacBook Pro with Touch Bar
+- Install if you have the 2016 MacBook Pro with Touch Bar

 - Install if you need better security

 - Install macOS Sierra for Siri